ashishbista/ashishbista.github.io/_posts/2016-08-15-running-rails-rspec-tests-in-parallel-using-docker.md

 RUN bundle install
 ```

 Now, `docker build -t docker-ci .` can be used to create a Docker image that containers will use.
 This command should be run from the directory where `Dockerfile` is located.
-However, you can also specify the path of `Dockerfile` with an extra switch.
+However, you can also specify the path of `Dockerfile` with `-f` switch.

 ## One Shared Database Server

 I presume you're also a big fan of PostgreSQL like me.

 For the sake of simplicity, let's use the same database server running on your laptop from containers.
-Docker containers will run tests on  behave of the `root`, and the same user can be used to make connections to the database server.
+Docker containers will run tests on behave of the `root` user, and the same user can be used to make connections to the database server.
 So, we need to create the same role on PostgresSQL.
 For that, run the following command:

 ```